shahbakhat/Milestone-project-2/README.md

 ### __Technologies Used__
 ____
 ### HTML
-The Layouts of the websites are created and desIgned using HTML Markup computer language.
+The Layouts of the websites are created and designed using HTML Markup computer language.
 ### CSS
 The website was styled by using custom CSS.
 ## Google Fonts